 Submission Instructions:

-Review the application form and its various requirements.
+Step 1: Review the application form and its various requirements.
 Determine which materials may be required for your unique application along with any formatting requirements (e.g., naming conventions, document type).

 - You may start and save your application, so we encourage you to review it in its entirety early.

-Schedule and attend a 30-minute career coaching appointment for Graduate Student CAF Planning prior to application submission to verify that your experience is eligible, review potential budget worksheet requirements, and to answer any questions you may have on the application.
+Step 2: Schedule and attend a 30-minute career coaching appointment for Graduate Student CAF Planning prior to application submission to verify that your experience is eligible, review potential budget worksheet requirements, and to answer any questions you may have on the application.
 Attending a Graduate Student CAF Planning appointment prior to application submission is required to be eligible for grad student CAF funding.
-For directions on how to schedule a Graduate Student CAF Planning appointment on Handshake with ASC Career Success, please see Question #5 in the FAQ section below.
+For directions on how to schedule a Graduate Student CAF Planning appointment on Handshake with ASC Career Success, please see Question #4 in the FAQ section below.

-Prepare the following materials.
+Step 3: Prepare the following materials.

 - ALL applicants are required to provide the following: